ketolm/PharmaCopy/README.md

 ﻿# PharmaCopy

-A Python project for crawling FDA regulatory guideline pages, indexing relevant passages into ChromaDB, and evaluating pharmaceutical marketing copy for compliance.
+A RAG + LLM project for crawling FDA regulatory guideline pages, indexing relevant passages into ChromaDB, and evaluating pharmaceutical marketing copy for compliance.

 ## Tech Stack